 - OR, you can also use 2 tbsp of milk in place of egg whites for an egg-free version of the sugar glaze.
 For this version, just whisk the milk and powdered sugar until thick and it pours in a ribbon.
 Add more powdered sugar if the glaze feels thin and doesn’t form a ribbon when falling off the spoon or a whisk.

 - If your icing is not thick enough it will just fall flat.
 Make sure to either whip it enough (if using egg white) or add enough powdered sugar (if doing egg-free version) so that it stays in a nice thick ribbon.

 Try these other Easter Recipes:

-- Paska Easter Bread – soft and pillowy as a cloud, full of plum dried berries and white chocolate.
+- Paska Easter Bread – soft as a pillow!

 Hot Cross Buns